 Students must have an associate degree in occupational therapy and must hold, or have held in good standing, state licensure to practice as an occupational therapy assistant.
 A minimum 2.67 GPA is required for continuation in the program.
 Students can complete the program in two years of full-time study or can pursue studies on a part-time basis.

-The program is regionally accredited by the Higher Learning Commission of the North Central Association of Colleges & Schools.
-Program courses are taught by knowledgeable instructors who value leadership, research, teaching and service.
+The University of Cincinnati is regionally accredited by the Higher Learning Commission.
+Program courses are taught by knowledgeable instructors who value leadership, research, teaching, and service.

 Note that individual states have the authority to regulate institutions offering education within that state’s boundaries, including online and distance learning.
 As a result, state regulations may not allow for the delivery of education to out-of-state residents.